 The source database used in this paper is limited to two texts.
-The first one is a fragment of Buddhaghosa's Sumangalavilāsinī ('Shining Forth with Great Auspiciousness', hereafter referred to as Smv), constituting a commentary to the VIth chapter of the Mahāparinibbāṇasutta (hereafter MPs).
-The second - a fragment of the Vth sub-chapter (Āstīka-parvan) of the Mahabharata's "Book of the Beginning" (Mahābhārata 01, 017-030; hereafter Mbh).
-These texts have not been, so far, compared.
-Inasmuch, their analysis takes into account only selected variants of the rich traditions surrounding Aśoka Maurya, the first historically documented king of the Gangetic Plain - and the mythical, divine Bird Garuda [s. garuda], the conclusions of this comparison form hypothetical assumptions and, as such, should be treated as research postulates.
+The first one is a fragment of Buddhaghosa's Sumangalavilāsinī ('Shining Forth with Great Auspiciousness', hereafter referred to as Smv),1 constituting a commentary to the VIth chapter of the Mahāparinibbāņa-sutta (hereafter MPs).2 The second - a fragment of the Vth sub-chapter ($\bar{A}st\bar{k}a$ -parvan) of the Mahābharata's "Book of the Beginning" (Mahābhārata 01, 017-030; hereafter Mbh).3 These texts have not been, so far, compared.
+Inasmuch, their analysis takes into account only selected variants of the rich traditions surrounding Aśoka Maurya, the first historically documented king of the Gangetic Plain - and the mythical, divine Bird Garuda (s[anskrit]. garuḍa), the conclusions of this comparison form hypothetical assumptions and, as such, should be treated as research postulates.

-The author's translations of the selected fragments of both texts can be found in the annex closing the paper.
+The author's translations of the selected fragments of both texts have been placed in the annex closing the paper.